camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

 * Support for SpringBoot 3.1
-* Support for Quarkus 3.2
+* Support for Quarkus 3.2 LTS
 * Support for Camunda Run Java 17
 * Support for WildFly 29
 * End of Support for Java 8